MarkDing/IoT-Developer-Boot-Camp-Wiki/common/IoT-OTA-Update.md

 * LED1 ON indicates that the device has joined the network.
 LED OFF is opposite meaning
 * LED0 Blinking indicates the OTA update in progress

 A) Click on "New Project" in Simplicity Studio.
-Choose "Silicon Labs Flex SDK", press Next; Choose "Connect(SoC):Sensor", press Next; Change the project name as "sensor", press Next and then press Finish.
+Choose "Silicon Labs Flex SDK", press Next; Choose "Connect(SoC):Sensor", press Next; Keep the project name as "sensor" unchanged, press Next and then press Finish.

 It open a sensor.isc which can config Proprietary related functionalities.
 There many Tabs on it for configuring different settings of project.